 Sexuality & Identity

 We work with clients who are struggling to understand their sexuality, gender or other identity issue whatever that is.
-We work from a gay affirming perspective believing that being lesbian, gay or bisexual is healthy and natural.
+We work from an LGBT affirming perspective believing that being Lesbian, Gay Bisexual or Transgender is healthy and natural.
 We support clients, working with them at their pace to become more accepting of themselves, recognising their own individuality as a whole person.

 We work with clients who are struggling with sadness, loneliness, hopelessness, worthlessness, helplessness, depression and mood swings, as well as difficulty with concentration, intense fear, worry, guilty, irritability, anxiety, and panic attacks.
 Over time, these conditions prevent clients from reaching their fullest potential and/or experience satisfaction in life.
 We work with clients to identify sources as well as implementing strategies to minimize such concerns.